BassardF/clock/README.md

 ## Project Goal

-This application aims to provide a customizable breathwork training tool.
+This application aims to provide a customizable breathwork training tool with a strong emphasis on intuitive and visually appealing design.
 Users can configure their session parameters on a dedicated setup page, and then proceed to a training page featuring a visual, circular timer that guides them through each breath cycle.

 ## Features